 But what about at the very end of a product’s life, when it can’t be given away to someone else, when it really is on its last legs.
 “Right now that’s tricky,” says Christiane.
 “I’m hoping that in the future there will be a centralised solution for recycling clothes like there is for glass and cardboard.
 But some companies can help already.
 They can reuse the parts of your gear that are still ok to create new or repair old products.”

 We’re in this together and we are looking for ways to ensure our products stand the test of time, both physically and emotionally.
 But a big part of your clothes’ life cycle is in your hands.
-You can reduce your environmental footprint but reusing, repairing and recycling.
+You can reduce your environmental footprint by reusing, repairing and recycling.
 Together, we can make a difference.

 Text: Sarah Benton